astrapi69/jgeohash/README.md

 # Donations

+This project is kept as an open source product and relies on contributions to remain being developed.
 If you like this library, please consider a donation

 over paypal: <br><br>
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MJ7V43GU2H386" target="_blank">